 I remembered thinking, “How unfair!”

-Even now, I continued to observe how women are marginalized.
-I see how this divisive culture have caused women to second guess themselves or they work thrice as hard to prove they are qualified.
+Even now, I continued to observe the marginalization of how women.
+I see how this divisive culture has caused women to second guess themselves or they work thrice as hard to prove they are qualified.

 I’ve seen women question whether they had the skills and abilities for a new position.
 I’ve also seen where some women decide against submitting their resume for a new position because they don’t think they are qualified.